Arts Award digital moderation

 Each moderation type has set dates advertised on the website that you book onto as usual through the adviser portal.
-We currently have dates advertised up to mid-July and will continue to advertise further dates on a rolling basis.
+We currently have dates advertised up to the end of January and will continue to advertise further dates on a rolling basis.
 Dates are filled on a first-come, first-served basis and we close dates either three weeks before the advertised date or as soon as they become full.
 This means you still have plenty of time to book in before the end of the school term.

 What do you mean by online moderation?

 All portfolios and adviser assessment report forms must be submitted for moderation in digital format via an online link.
-Don't worry though this doesn't mean scanning all 200 Bronze scrapbook portfolios you plan to submit!
+Don't worry though, this doesn't mean scanning all 200 Bronze scrapbook portfolios you plan to submit!
 Except for very small groups you will only be asked to digitise a sample per adviser and we'll give you 7 working days notice.
-Portfolios can be digitised in any format, as long as they are legible, including scans, photos, photocopies, screen shots and URL’s/weblinks to online platforms.
+Portfolios can be digitised in any format as long as they are legible, including scans, photos, photocopies, screen shots and URL’s/weblinks to online platforms.

-If you have already been creating your portfolios digitally you've got an easy job and so for any new projects you may be starting we recommend preparing young people’s work in a digital format to ensure the moderation can go ahead if normal moderation options are not yet available at the time you wish to submit.
+If you have already been creating your portfolios digitally, you've got an easy job and so for any new projects you may be starting we recommend preparing young people’s work in a digital format to ensure the moderation can go ahead if normal moderation options are not yet available at the time you wish to submit.

-Is assessment any different?
+Is the assessment any different?

-Assessment of portfolios is the same process as usual, if you need some top tips for this process, check out our blog post on exactly this.
-In digital portfolios try to refer to file names, time codes or specific hyperlinks in the assessment report forms so the moderators can quickly find the evidence you are referring to.
+Assessment of portfolios is the same process as usual; if you need some top tips for this process, check out our blog post on exactly this.
+In digital portfolios, try to refer to file names, time codes or specific hyperlinks in the assessment report forms so the moderators can quickly find the evidence you are referring to.